AudienceHero/AudienceHero/README.md

 ## Contributing

 Contributions are welcome.
 There is plenty of ways to make this project better, and code is only a small part of then.
-You can help by writing documentation, fixing typos, tweaking the design, tweaking the UX, contribute to the core, write new extensions, sponsor the development, etc...
-Be sure to communicate with the community before starting working on something that would take you many hours.
+You can contribute by:

+- writing documentation
+- fixing typos
+- tweaking the design
+- tweaking the UX
+- contributing to the core
+- writing extensions
+- sponsoring the development

+Before engaging in a large contribution, be sure to communicate with the project team before.

-The project is subject to a [code of conduct](/conduct.md).
+The project is subject to a [Contributor Code Of Conduct](/conduct.md).

+## About

+AudienceHero has been created by [Marc Weistroff](https://marc.weistroff.net).

 ## Licensing